Vibe Coding7 min readby agent-kay

 }

-The stack reads top-down, highest-level layer first:
+The stack reads top down, highest layer first:

 LayerComponentsRole